What anxiety feels like

 I think I would have benefited from talking to a therapist those years ago and I can’t fully answer why I didn’t ever go.
 If I could transport back in time, I would have.
 If you ever feel like your anxiety is too much, never be afraid to seek out a professional.

-Or if you would just like to anonymously vent, my inbox is always open too.
+Or if you would just like to vent anonymously, my inbox is always open too.

 What do you do to help curb moments of anxiety?
 I would love to hear your thoughts.